-Because the days and month of a market are forecasted, customers can anticipate obtaining MIS reports on the forecasted line items before a bill is released.
+Because the days and month of a market are forecasted, participants can anticipate obtaining MIS reports on the forecasted line items before a bill is released.

-The ISO uses Market Information Server (MIS) reports to communicate both settlement and operations information to customers.
+The ISO uses Market Information Server (MIS) reports to communicate both settlement and operations information to participants.
 The reports are issued via secure file-transfer protocol (FTP).
-The settlement reports include summary and detailed information concerning a line item on a customer’s bill.
-These reports are useful for a customer’s accounting, review, and verification of the billing statement.
-Depending on the market, the reporting may show the total amount receivable from or payable to the customer for each hour in the relevant operating day.
-Customers should review the accuracy of the data on their MIS settlement reports.
+The settlement reports include summary and detailed information concerning a line item on a participant’s bill.
+These reports are useful for a participant’s accounting, review, and verification of the billing statement.
+Depending on the market, the reporting may show the total amount receivable from or payable to the participant for each hour in the relevant operating day.
+Participants should review the accuracy of the data on their MIS settlement reports.
 Identified errors may be corrected through the data-reconciliation process (DRP) or, if applicable, the meter data error (MDE) request for billing adjustment (RBA) process.

 A company’s security administrator (SA) determines which employees have direct access to the MIS reports.
-Contact ISO Customer Service for more information on the SA role.
+Contact ISO New England’s Participant Support and Solutions for more information on the SA role.

 The prefix of the MIS report name is the report type key.
 SD refers to “Settlement Details,” and SR refers to “Settlement Report.”
 “SS” refers to Standard Settlement.
 For a list and description of the different report keys, view MIS Report Descriptions, Templates, and Samples on the ISO’s website.